Guardianship of Infants Act

 It is widely accepted that both parents ought to have access to their children.
 Only in exceptional circumstances will a complete denial of access be justifiable.

-Parents may and should agree in terms of access.
+Parents may and should agree on terms of access.
 The courts will make a decision in the event of a dispute about the interests and welfare of the child.
-The needs and wishes of the children will be considered.
+The needs and wishes of the child will be considered.
 The child’s best interests will be the paramount consideration.

 The courts may apply conditions in relation to access.
 If the matter cannot be agreed upon, the courts may specify times and places of access.
 If a parent is in a relationship with a third party, the courts formerly placed conditions that the children should not come into contact with that third party.
 This approach is less common in modern times.